j-c-h-e-n-g/puppet-kitchen-example/README.md

 ## About

 This is WFM (works for me) quality: there are no promises this will work for you.
 Via a local `puppet apply` will create a puppet server (puppetmaster) in a guest VM.
 On that VM is where my puppetmaster playground will be.
-I need a test environment for a puppet server so I can play with:
+I require a test environment for a puppet server so I can play with:

 * hiera
 * pupppetdb
 * whatever puppet-related stuff is useful as of April 2015

 ... so why not harness the power of vagrant?
 Why wouldn't I want a reproducible setup of a puppet server all neatly available and version controlled in github?
 This will converge/create/launch/instantiate a working puppet server when you: `kitchen converge default-centos-65`